JonathanRoth13/JonathanRoth13/README.md

 I am a fifth-year computer science student at the Rochester Institute of Technology.
 I am particularly enthusiastic about artificial intelligence, computer vision, and data mining.

-I will have completed all of the coursework required for my bachelors on June 1st, 2022.
-I am currently searching for an internship for Fall of 2022, after which I would receive my BS in Computer Science.
+I will recieve my bachelors degree in computer science in June 2022.

 I have had two previous internships at Tyber Medical where I worked as a Business Intelligence Associate.
 I am grateful for the opportunity that I had to learn about medical device manufacturing and to be emerged in a professional environment.